Ordisoftware/Hebrew-Calendar/README.md

 The Shabat is the "day of rest" where one do not work for a livelihood.
 Unless there is a vital emergency, the body, the emotions and the spirit are resting there.
 The study of the Torah is a privileged activity.

 The tradition attributes this day to Saturday.
 We can however think according to Bereshit 1.1 that in the case where the first day is the day of birth as a corollary to the fusion of the gametes then it takes place the day before: thus a person coming to the world on a Sunday will have his Shabat the Saturday.
-From Béréshit 1.5 and 1.16 as well as from Shémot 20.8 it can be deduced that it lasts from sunset on the eve of the calendar day to sunset on the same day.
+From Bereshit 1.5 and 1.16 as well as from Shemot 20.8 it can be deduced that it lasts from sunset on the eve of the calendar day to sunset on the same day.
 For example, for a person born in Paris, the Shabat of February 19, 2019 takes place from Friday 18 at 17:25 to Saturday at 17:25 approximately.

 The personal Shabat of a married or concubin or divorced man is the previous day of the birth.
 A son follows his father's Shabat.
 The Shabat of a woman is the Shabat of her father or her husband or her concubin.